canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 	* [VsVim](https://marketplace.visualstudio.com/items?itemName=JaredParMSFT.VsVim), if you are fan of Vim.
 You don't know Vim?
 C'mmon!
 	* [Wumpf Solution Color](https://marketplace.visualstudio.com/items?itemName=Wumpf.SolutionColor), you don't want to mess with your production codebase.
 You can change your Visual Studio menu bar color based on your folder solution.
 	* [VS Color Output](https://marketplace.visualstudio.com/items?itemName=MikeWard-AnnArbor.VSColorOutput)
 * C# Interactive.
 You don't have to create a dummy Console project just to try things out.
-With C# interactive, you have a C# REPL at your disposition.
-You can load a dll of your own or from a Nuget package, load a C# script (.csx file) or simply try a few lines of C#
+With C# interactive, you have a [C# REPL](https://dzone.com/articles/c-interactive-in-visual-studio) at your disposition.
+You can load a dll of your own or from a Nuget package, load a C# script (.csx file) or simply try a few lines of C#.
+From Visual Studio, head to View Menu, Other Windows and click C# Interactive.

 ## Git and Github